mesosphere/dcos-docs-site/pages/services/edge-lb/1.0/input-formats/index.md

 ---

-Edge-LB accepts configuration in either YAML or JSON format.
+Edge-LB accepts configuration files in either YAML or JSON format.

 # Convert YAML to JSON

-Convert a YAML configuration file to JSON and output the results to stdout with the command below.
+Convert a YAML configuration file to JSON and output the results to `stdout` with the following command.

 `dcos edgelb show --convert-to-json=/path/to/yaml`

 # Convert JSON to YAML

 There currently is no automated way to do this.
 We suggest that you hand convert it, and then use the YAML-to-JSON conversion on your YAML.
-Then do a diff between your YAML and the JSON.
+Then find the differences between your YAML and the JSON using the `diff` command.

 1. Hand convert JSON to YAML.
 2. Compare to original json with the `diff` shell command.